 In This Guide

 This is an abridged version of our guide.
-For the full article, please download the PDF version.
-This guide has the following sections:
+To read the full guide, please download the PDF version.
+This guide features the following sections:

 Section 1 - Future of Work Aspirations